heathkh/iwct/docs/prep_dataset.rst

    iwct_import_dataset

 At the prompt ```Please enter url to dataset archive: ```, provide the url to your tar or zip image archive.

 At the prompt ```Please enter name for dataset (no spaces): ```, provide a name for your dataset (letters, numbers, underscore are ok, but no spaces).

-This creates a new directory /home/ubuntu/Desktop/datasets/<dataset_name> for your new dataset.
+This creates a new directory /home/ubuntu/Desktop/datasets/<dataset_name> containing your imported dataset.